exasol/bucketfs-python/doc/design/bucketpath.rst

 - Simplify interacting with bucketfs paths, by providing implentations for common tasks.
 - Provide a way to persist and/or share path information accross processes and systems.
 - Reduce the learning curve for users familiar with the `pathlib` interface.
-- Make sure the behaviour follow `pathlib` wherever possible.
+- Make sure the behaviour follows `pathlib` wherever possible.
 - Ensure that the design is flexible enough to accommodate future enhancements and new features.